Ethics in religion: Buddhist ethics

-Ethics in Buddhism are traditionally based on the enlightened perspective of the Buddha, or other enlightened beings who followed him.
-Moral instructions are included in Buddhist scriptures or handed down through tradition.
-Most scholars of Buddhist ethics thus rely on the examination of Buddhist scriptures, and the use of anthropological evidence from traditional Buddhist societies, to justify claims about the nature of Buddhist ethics.
+Buddhist ethics are traditionally based on the teachings of the Buddha and those that followed him.
+They are transmitted via scripture or tradition.
+Therefore, an examination of Buddhist scriptures and contemporary traditional Buddhist societies reveals the nature of Buddhist ethics.

 According to traditional Buddhism, the foundation of Buddhist ethics for laypeople is the Pancasila: no killing, stealing, lying, sexual misconduct, or intoxicants.
 In becoming a Buddhist, or affirming one's commitment to Buddhism, a layperson is encouraged to vow to abstain from these negative actions.
 Buddhist monks and nuns take hundreds more such vows (see vinaya).

 This approach avoids basing Buddhist ethics solely on faith in the Buddha's enlightenment or Buddhist tradition, and may allow more universal non-Buddhist access to the insights offered by Buddhist ethics.

 The Buddha provided some basic guidelines for acceptable behavior that are part of the Noble Eightfold Path.
-The initial percept is non-injury or non-violence to all living creatures from the lowest insect to humans.
+The initial precept is non-injury or non-violence to all living creatures from the lowest insect to humans.
 This precept defines a non-violent attitude toward every living thing.
 The Buddhist practice of this does not extend to the extremes exhibited by Jainism, but from both the Buddhist and Jain perspectives, non-violence suggests an intimate involvement with, and relationship to, all living things.

 Theravada monk Bhikkhu Bodhi has observed:Buddhist ethics, as formulated in the five precepts, is sometimes charged with being entirely negative. ...
 [I]t has to be pointed out that the five precepts, or even the longer codes of precepts promulgated by the Buddha, do not exhaust the full range of Buddhist ethics.
 The precepts are only the most rudimentary code of moral training, but the Buddha also proposes other ethical codes inculcating definite positive virtues.
 The Mangala Sutta, for example, commends reverence, humility, contentment, gratitude, patience, generosity, etc. Other discourses prescribe numerous family, social, and political duties establishing the well being of society.
 And behind all these duties lie the four attitudes called the "immeasurables" – loving-kindness, compassion, sympathetic joy, and equanimity.